- Introduction: Beyond the hype

 Imagine the current workflow of a wealth or asset manager assessing a potential investment.
 They will separately analyze reams of news, company filings, broker research reports, and expert opinion on websites, blogs, and social media.
 Once filtered, the various insights are assimilated into the reporting or decision-making process.
 What if an AI assistant could help with that entire process – the identification, filtering and assimilation?
 The impact across the industry would be as significant as the introduction of email.

 Today’s AI tools are not yet able to do this – their algorithms are highly tuned to the specific set of content that they have been trained on.
 They cannot take the insights learned in the domain of “news” and then apply them to “company filings.”
 The only way to get quality, accurate results from machine learning is with relentless training on each category of content, plus each subject area, to create deep domain knowledge.
 When that work is done, you then have the challenge of overlaying the many languages that systems also need to be trained on.

 The greatest challenge, therefore, to reach the goal of the intelligent research assistant, is solving for “domain adaptability.”
-In 2018, we will see advances in deep learning algorithms that will help us accelerate this domain adaptability.
+We will see advances in deep learning algorithms that will help us accelerate this domain adaptability.